PeterYHH/jwt/README.md

 1. Select the "Decode JWT" tab.
 2. Paste your JWT into the input field.
 3. The decoded header, payload, and signature will be displayed automatically.
+4. If the token contains `exp`, `nbf`, or `iat` claims, its validity status and relevant time information will be shown.

 ### To Encode